Vinko Brešan: Life and career

 Brešan achieved similar international and domestic success with his 1999 black comedy Marshal Tito's Spirit, a satirical look at how unrepentant communists and new capitalists react to the reported appearance of the ghost of Marshal Tito on their small Adriatic island.
 It was awarded the Wolfgang Staudte Prize and received Special Mention from the Reader Jury of the Berliner Zeitung at the Berlin International Film Festival in 2000.
 Brešan also won Best Director at the Karlovy Vary International Film Festival for the film in the same year.
 Maršal, like its predecessor, was scripted in collaboration with Brešan's playwright father, Ivo, and also became a Croatian box office hit.

 Perhaps the most controversial part of Brešan's opus to date is the 2003 war drama Svjedoci ("Witnesses"), based on the novel Ovce od gipsa ("Alabaster Sheep") by Jurica Pavičić.
 Reminiscent of Akira Kurosawa's Rashomon, it explores the human complexities and moral murkiness of war through multiple perspectives and flashbacks surrounding the unintended murder of an alleged Serb smuggler by three Croatian soldiers returning from the front in Karlovac.
 The film was nominated for the Golden Bear at the 2004 Berlinale and received the Peace Film Award as well as a Special Mention from the Ecumenical Jury.
 It also won the Philip Morris Award at Karlovy Vary in the same year.
 Notably, Serbian actress Mirjana Karanović was cast in the role of a Croatian war widow—a decision Brešan had to defend as the film drew protests from the Croatian Party of Rights and right-wing sections of the Croatian public.

-Vinko Brešan is married to his editor Sandra Botica, with whom he has two sons - Ivan (b.
-1996) and Niko (b.
-2000).
+Vinko Brešan is married to his editor Sandra Botica, with whom he has two sons - Ivan (born 1996) and Niko (born 2000).

 He was appointed Director of Zagreb Film in December 2004.